Travique/comscre-maker/README.md

 # Need to DO

-- [ ] Login account from vk_token with selenium.
+- [ ] Login account from vk_token with selenium. | Impossible
-- [ ] Write exceptions
+- [x] Write exceptions
 - [ ] Add photos and videos to comment.
 - [ ] Fix bugs (find bugs)
 - [x] Write alpha
 - [ ] Do threads for code.
 - [ ] Do Cycle for spamming
-- [ ] Write deleting used accounts and write exceptions for this shit.
+- [x] Write deleting used accounts and write exceptions for this shit.
 - [ ] Captcha!
 Warnings